teamfurther/semaphore/README.md

 # Semaphore

-Semaphore is an extensible tool which helps you monitor multiple web applications or API's at the same time, built with Laravel, VueJS and Tailwind.
+Semaphore is an extensible dashboard for viewing Prometheus time series, built with Laravel, Tailwind and VueJS.

-Out-of-the-box it can monitor global uptime, performance (CPU, response time, traffic, disk I/O), disk space, SSL certificates and software versions.
+Out-of-the-box it can monitor global uptime, performance (CPU, memory usage, disk I/O), disk space, SSL certificates and software versions.

-Semaphore also allows you to configure notifications, which can be set when certain values pass a preset threshold or variance.
+Semaphore also allows you to configure notifications, which can be set when certain values pass a preset threshold.

 ## Installation